Thorbjørn Olesen: Professional career

 In the 2013 Masters Tournament, after an opening round of 78, Olesen shot rounds of 70, 68, and 68 to finish at four-under-par 284, good enough for a sixth place tie.
 His final three rounds of 206 combined were ten-under-par, the best in the tournament.
 He earned enough money to be eligible for Special Temporary Membership on the PGA Tour, which he accepted.
 This allowed him unlimited sponsor exemptions for the remainder of the 2013 season.

 In 2015, Olesen won the Alfred Dunhill Links Championship at the Old Course at St Andrews.

 In 2016, Olesen won the Turkish Airlines Open in Turkey.
 This was part of the Race to Dubai Final Series.

 In 2018, Olesen won the Italian Open for his fifth European Tour victory.

 In September 2018, Olesen qualified for the 2018 Ryder Cup European team.
 Europe regained the Ryder Cup, winning by 17½ points to 10½.
 Olesen went 1–1 including defeating Jordan Spieth in singles (5 and 4).

 After four years without winning, Olesen won the Betfred British Masters in May 2022.
 He finished eagle-birdie on the final two holes to claim a one shot victory over Sebastian Söderberg.

 In February 2023, Olesen won the Thailand Classic for his seventh European Tour victory.
 He shot a final-round 66 to win by four shots ahead of Yannik Paul.
+In May 2024, Olesen would set the course record at The Dunes Golf and Beach Club with a final round 61 (−10) in the Myrtle Beach Classic.